The Ascending Triangle

 The breakout is the confirmation that price action will continue to the upside or downside based on it’s break of the support or resistance trend line.
 The price still needs to close for that time frame for confirmation of the break.
 A serge in volume is further confirmation of the break.
 You may also see the price retest the original support line, as with the example shown below on $DAL.

 Breakout Confirmation: An important strategy to note, is to only buy (or short) the breakout if it breaks in the same direction as the overall trend.
-Again, the ascending triangle is typically a continuation pattern.
-A breakout to the downside in an ascending triangle that is within an overall uptrend could very easily result in a rectangle/sideways price action with the trader being caught on the wrong side of the trade.
+Overall, the ascending triangle is typically a continuation pattern.
+A breakout to the downside in an ascending triangle that is within an overall uptrend could easily result in a rectangle/sideways price action.
+This catches some traders on the wrong side of the trade.

 Executing the Trade

-Entry Signal: A trade entry signal is given when the price breaks out of the ascending triangle, again in the direction of the overall trend.
+Entry Signal: A trade entry signal is when the price breaks out of the ascending triangle in the direction of the overall trend.
 Any break before the 66% mark of the pattern is most likely a false break.
-Should the price break occur near the end (or apex) of the triangle, it is considered to to be an invalid entry signal, as near-apex breakouts typically lack momentum and have a higher probability to reverse.
+Near-apex breakouts typically lack momentum and have a higher probability to reverse.

-Projected Price Target: The projected price target of an ascending triangle can be estimated by taking the widest part of the triangle and adding it to the point of the breakout.
+Projected Price Target: You can estimate a price target of an ascending triangle by taking the widest part of the triangle and adding it to the point of the breakout.